xuthief/redis-mgr/README.rst

 TODO
 ====

-1. schedular for many clusters, we will need it! <we can use a shell script>
+1. scheduler for many clusters, we will need it! <we can use a shell script>
 2. monitor ``SLOW LOG``
 3. #live monitor for nutcracker
 4. #nc to get nutcracker status will fail in background::